chenhuiping/Utility-Oriented-String-Indexing/README.md

-# Utility-Oriented-String-Indexing
+# Utility-Oriented String Indexing
-This repository contains the source code of the paper titled "Utility-Oriented String Indexing".
+This repository contains the source code of the paper titled "Indexing Strings with Utilities".
 The main problem in the paper is the USI problem, which focuses on preprocessing a string with numerical utilities into a compact data structure, enabling efficient computation of the global utility of query patterns based on their occurrences and associated utilities.
 The data structure we propose requires also finding top-K frequent substrings from a long string.

 There is source code for: